 On the research side, one of the important activities at HRAF is conducting grant-supported cross-cultural study through the HRAF Advanced Research Center (hrafARC).
 Since 2014, researchers at HRAF have been hard at work on an inter-university and interdisciplinary funded by NSF.
 The project “Natural Hazards and Cultural Transformations,” has involved two main types of comparisons–a worldwide cross-cultural comparison using ethnographic and climatological data, and a diachronic archaeological comparison of twelve traditions before and after major severe climate events.

 Our project is testing the general hypothesis that societies in hazard-prone environments will have adapted their cultural practices in similar ways.
 The cultural practices we have been examining range from diet and subsistence diversity, property systems, food and labor sharing, political economy, and general cultural “tightness” (including more standardized clothing and adornment).
+Some preliminary results and links to publications are reported here.

 A popular annual request from members is for more information about how we are growing our culture collections in eHRAF.
 Here’s a brief summary of what cultures and traditions we have added or updated in the past year and what we’ll be including in eHRAF World Cultures or Archaeology and working on analyzing throughout 2018.